António Costa: Early life and education

-Costa was born in 1961 in São Sebastião da Pedreira, Lisbon, the son of writer Orlando da Costa and journalist Maria Antónia Palla.
-Orlando da Costa was half Portuguese and half Goan Portuguese; his father was born in Maputo, Mozambique, to a Goan family.
-In Goa, Costa is affectionately known as Babush, a word in Konkani meaning a young loved one.
+António Luís Santos da Costa was born on 17 July 1961 in Lisbon, Portugal, the son of writer Orlando da Costa and journalist Maria Antónia Palla.
+He is of Portuguese and Goan descent.
+In Goa, Costa is affectionately known as Babush, a word in Konkani meaning 'a young loved one'.

-Costa graduated from the Faculty of Law of the University of Lisbon in the 1980s, when he first entered politics and was elected as a Socialist deputy to the municipal council.
-He completed the mandatory military service in 1987 and later practiced law briefly from 1988, before entering politics full-time.
+Costa graduated from the Faculty of Law of the University of Lisbon in the 1980s when he first entered politics and was elected as a Socialist deputy to the municipal council.
+He completed the mandatory military service in 1987 and later practised law briefly from 1988, before entering politics full-time.